 Like any field, psychiatry has its own collection of terminology.
 Some of it is self-explanatory, but some of it isn’t.
-I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I wanted to talk about some of the terminology that’s commonly used.
-Some of these terms are a follow-up to yesterday’s post on psychiatric assessment and the mental status exam.
+I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I put together this glossary of common psychiatric terms.

 - Alexithymia: inability to identify and describe one’s emotions; considered to be a personality trait

 - Anhedonia: an inability to experience pleasure

 - Avolition: an inability to initiate and persist in goal-directed activities

 - Confabulation: This is the unconscious filling in of memory gaps by imagined events; it does not involve intentional lying.
 Traumatic brain injury is a good example of a condition that may involve confabulation.